+Apart from operational GOS, defence and research applications MetAids are used for weather reconnaissance for mitigating natural and industrial disasters.

 The current cost of performing radiosonde measurements limits the optimum spacing of the operational radiosonde network to 250 km in the horizontal direction.
-This spacing is used as the standard for network studies on the spectrum required for the MetAids operational service.
+This spacing, which takes into account balloon drifts, is used as the standard for network studies on the radio spectrum required for the MetAids operational service,.
 However, adequate resolution of the persistent characteristics of organized weather systems needs measurements with spacing in the horizontal direction of 50 km or less.
 Meteorological research requires radiosonde or dropsonde measurements at this spacing.
 In the future, frequency allocations need to facilitate both operational radiosonde use and those of the research communities.

 While the number of active operational radiosonde stations in the GOS network is decreasing slightly with time, this is being compensated for by an increased use of radiosondes for environmental and defence services.
 In addition, there is a requirement from national meteorological services for more in situ measurements in targeted areas over the ocean.
 A significant increase in the use of newer types of MetAids systems can be expected in the next decade to support these expanding requirements.